KSI007python/basic-particle-system/README.md

-click anywhere on screen to spawn particles at the cursor
+click anywhere on screen to spawn particles at the cursor, you may change the variables and play around with the outcomes